silentfirewall/opnsense-xterm/README.md

-# Rapid Plugin Development (RPD) Document: Terminal Plugin for OPNsense Firewall
+# Terminal Plugin for OPNsense Firewall

 ---